 For gelato in Orlando, I felt like I was back in Italy the second I tasted the pistachio gelato from Gelato-go in Winter Park.
 All flavors are made fresh in house, and the shop was awarded Best Dessert in the Best of Winter Park 2019 awards.
 Pair your cup or cone with an espresso and then stroll Park Avenue to awaken each of your senses.
 Florence-based La Carraia also has an outpost in Dr. Phillips serving decadent rotating flavors and Italian espresso.

-While I haven’t personally tried these spots yet, they’re on my list:
+While I haven’t personally tried these Italian restaurants yet, they’re on my list:

 - Enzo’s on the Lake (a favorite of ODNG founder Kristen Manieri)